Broken Spring Problem

 We seam to have half the roads in Yorkshire dug up at the moment ( probably getting ready for the Tour De France cycle race).
 The main problem for my garage at the moment is Broken Spring Problem and wheel alignment in Halifax being knocked out of position.
 These roads also have other premature steering problems such as worn out ball-joints.

-The main problem to me is when the authorities repair a road they do not fill back the hole correctly and in a week or two, holes appear in the road causing the surface to break up and later more pot holes spring up.
+The main problem to me.
+Is when the authorities repair a road they do not fill back the hole correctly.
+Of course, in a week or two, holes appear in the road.
+Thus, causing the surface to break up and later more pot holes spring up.

 Eric Roberts …www.mot-halifax.co.uk